moiatgit/rustbook/src/ch20-02-multithreaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-11/src/main.rs:here}}
 ```

-<span class="caption">Listing 20-11: Spawning a new thread for each
+<span class="caption">Llistat 20-11: Spawning a new thread for each
 stream</span>

 As you learned in Chapter 16, `thread::spawn` will create a new thread and then